gl3nn/sccd_compiler/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        The path to the target python file.
-Defaults to the same name as the input file.
+                        The path to the generated code.
+Defaults to the same name as the input file but with matching extension.
   -v VERBOSE, --verbose VERBOSE
                         0 = no output, 1 = only show warnings, 2 = show all
                         output.
 Defaults to 2.
-  -p PROTOCOL, --protocol PROTOCOL
+  -p PLATFORM, --platform PLATFORM
                         Let the compiled code run on top of threads or gameloop.
 The default is threads.
   -l LANGUAGE, --language LANGUAGE